 A: Applicants need to submit three (3) recent references to CASPA from healthcare professionals who can comment on their qualifications and aptitude for the PA profession.

 CASPA offers the opportunity for references to submit letters electronically.
 Once an applicant has identified the references they would like to use in their CASPA application, CASPA will send a link to those references.
 References will be asked to complete the form and provide a letter for electronic submission.
-There will be a space on the reference permission form to enter the date that the applicant will need the reference submitted by.
+There will be a space on the reference permission form to enter the date by which the applicant will need to have the reference submitted.
 MEDEX encourages applicants to put the date as being at least two (2) weeks before the application deadline to avoid their application being delayed due to late receipt of the reference.

-MEDEX prefers references from both a physician and a mid-level provider.
+MEDEX prefers references from both a physician and a midlevel provider.
 We would prefer to have a reference submitted by a PA.
 Ideally, these should be from people who have worked closely with the applicant in a medical setting and are able to evaluate their medical skills.
-Applicants may submit a fourth optional additional reference as part of their MEDEX Supplemental application.
-Remember to follow up with references.
-The fourth reference will need to be sent directly to MEDEX in paper form as we are unable to process electronic reference letters at this time.

 Q: What is the Supplemental Application personal statement?

 A: The MEDEX Supplemental Application statement should speak to why an applicant feels he or she is a good candidate for the MEDEX program, specifically.
 It should be logical, persuasive, personal, and grammatically correct.
 The personal statement should tell us something about the individual that we cannot see in transcripts and job summaries.
 It must be entered into the online Supplemental Application, not sent separately.